SutheeDev/TheDineary/README.md

 ![Profile Update Page](https://res.cloudinary.com/dnc7potxo/image/upload/v1738698477/ReadMe-Images/Dineary/Profile_Update.png)

 - Accessible from the navbar user icon.
 - Update name, last name, and email.
+Changing the email un-confirms the address and sends a fresh confirmation link.
 - Enable or disable two-factor authentication (TOTP): scan a QR code with an authenticator app and confirm a 6-digit code to turn it on.

+### Email Confirmation

+- New password accounts are emailed a single-use confirmation link that expires after 24 hours.
+- Until it is clicked the app works normally, with a banner across the top carrying a "Resend email" button.
+- Accounts created with "Sign in with Google" are already confirmed and never see the banner.

 ### Error 404 Page